diasdmhub/scripts/dns_multi_server/README.md

 **OR**

-<input type="checkbox" disabled checked> Domain and list asked if no arguments are passed
+💠 Domain and list asked if no arguments are passed

 ```bash
 $ ./dns_multi_server.sh